Redeem¶

 Moreover, as part of the liquidation procedure, users are able to directly exchange ONEBTC for ONE.
 To this end, a user is able to execute a special liquidation redeem if one or multiple vaults have been liquidated.

-1. Precondition: A user owns ONEBTC.
+- Precondition: A user owns ONEBTC.

-2. A user locks an amount of ONEBTC by calling the requestRedeem function.
+- A user locks an amount of ONEBTC by calling the requestRedeem function.
 In this function call, the user selects a vault to execute the redeem request from the list of vaults.
 The function creates a redeem request with a unique hash.

-4. The vault executes the executeRedeem function by providing the Bitcoin transaction from step 3 together with the redeem request identifier within the time limit.
+RequestRedeemevent emitted by the user.
+The vault then proceeds to transfer BTC to the address specified by the user in the requestRedeem function including a unique hash in theOP_RETURNof one output. - The vault executes the executeRedeem function by providing the Bitcoin transaction from step 3 together with the redeem request identifier within the time limit.
 If the function completes successfully, the locked ONEBTC are destroyed and the user received its BTC.

-5. Optional: If the user could not receive BTC within the given time (as required in step 4), the user calls cancelRedeem after the redeem time limit.
+- Optional: If the user could not receive BTC within the given time (as required in step 4), the user calls cancelRedeem after the redeem time limit.
 The user is then refunded with the ONE collateral the vault provided.

-6. Optional: If one or more vaults are liquidated, a user can execute a liquidationRedeem.
+- Optional: If one or more vaults are liquidated, a user can execute a liquidationRedeem.

-Vault Registry
+Vault Registry¶

 The data access and state changes to the vault registry are documented in Fig. 8 below.